djtrustgod/Classic-Mac-Holy-Bible/README.md

 # Classic Mac Holy Bible

 The Classic Macintosh Holy Bible provides a full-text searchable Holy Bible application for the classic Macintoshes that can run on System 6 to MacOS 9, from a Mac Plus 68K to a PowerMac G4 even running OS X with the Classic Environment.
-Claasic Mac Bible is available as a stand-alone classic Mac 68k application and or as a FileMaker database for those who wish to fork and improve the source, or create versions for other classic operating systems.
+Claasic Mac Bible is available as a stand-alone classic Mac 68k application and or as a FileMaker 3 or later database for those who wish to fork and improve the source, or create versions for other classic operating systems.

 This basic framework could be used to create a fully searchable classic Macintosh application for any other type of large document that is structured in a similar manner.
 It would be fairly easy to create versions for other document translations or editions.